Paperspace/paperspace-node/README.md

 - - - -

 **Heads up!
-This project is under construction!** We're offering this early, unstable, pre-alpha release to get early feedback and to see how it might get used in the wild.
-Use caution: Until we ship a release >= v1.0, expect to encounter bugs, and expect our documentation to be missing or inaccurate in places.
-We welcome your bug reports and suggestions via GitHub Issues!
+This project is under construction!** We welcome your bug reports and suggestions via GitHub Issues!

 - - - -

 The **Paperspace API** is the official devkit for automating your [Paperspace](https://www.paperspace.com) account.
 It's currently available in JavaScript, and we plan to offer other languages and integrations in the future.
-For v0, we are offering basic actions such as creating machines and managing team members.
+Currently we are offering basic actions such as creating Paperspace machines and Gradient jobs.
 This repo includes:

 * [Paperspace CLI](#Paperspace CLI)
 * [JavaScript API client](#Programmatic access via Paperspace-Node) (for Node.js and web browsers)